Secured Versus Unsecured Business Loans: Everything SMBs Need To Know

 There are two basic types of bank loans that every business owner should be familiar with before signing on the dotted line: secured and unsecured loans.

-A secured loan places the burden of risk of on the borrower.
+A secured loan places the burden of risk on the borrower.
 An unsecured loan shifts the burden of risk more to the lender.
-Which type of loan you get, and the loans available to you, all depends on a number of factors, ranging from what type of lender you work with, what assets you own, and your plan for the funds, to your credit history and business health.
+Whether you choose to get secured vs unsecured loans and whether these loans are available to you, all depends on a number of factors, ranging from what type of lender you work with, what assets you own, and your plan for the funds, to your credit history and business health.
+Of course, within both broad categories of loans, you’ll find a range of options, including high-risk loans and loans that are a bit easier to manage.

 In this guide, we’ll explain the differences between secured and unsecured loans, and how to prepare for a loan application.